-At December 31, 2013, Bimini Capital had a maximum amount at risk (the difference between the amount loaned to Bimini Capital, including interest payable, and the fair value of securities pledged, including accrued interest on such securities) of approximately \$1.6 million.
+The December 31, 2013 information presented in the table above includes the balances and exposures of the consolidated VIE.
+At December 31, 2013, Bimini Capital had a maximum amount at risk of approximately \$1.6 million.
 Summary information regarding amounts at risk with individual counterparties greater than 10% of stockholders' equity attributable to Bimini Capital equity at December 31, 2013 is as follows:

+% of Weighted

+Stockholders' Average

+A Amount Equity Maturity

-Repurchase Agreement Counterparties mount t Risk Weighted Average Maturity (in Days)
+Repurchase Agreement Counterparties at Risk at Risk (in Days)

-December 31, 2013

-Suntrust Robinson Humphrey, Inc. \$ 715 3
+Suntrust Robinson Humphrey, Inc. \$ 715 41.0% 3

-The PrinceRidge Group, LLC 559 21
+JVB Financial Group, LLC 559 32.1% 21